ElPudgino/3DRenderer/README.md

 # 3DRenderer
-amogus.py is the file.
+amogus.py is the file for console. amoguspygame.py is new version.
-It is intended to be started from windows cmd.